Inyati Game Reserve in the Sabi Sands

 Inyati Game Reserve is situated in the world acclaimed Sabi Sands, adjoining the Kruger National Park.
 Inyati (meaning buffalo in Shangaan – the language of the local people), is home to this powerful breed along with the rest of the Big Five.

-Ten luxury, air-conditioned, thatched chalets with en-suite bathrooms offer the discerning traveller a welcome retreat after a day of being at one with nature.
+Inyati Game Reserve consists of ten luxury, air-conditioned, thatched chalets with en-suite bathrooms offer the discerning traveller a welcome retreat after a day of being at one with nature.

 By limiting the lodge to ten chalets, Inyati Game Reserve is able to cater for individual preferences when it comes to meal times and venues, with breakfasts and candle-lit dinners deep in the bush proving most popular.